Violence including knife crime

 No Knives Better Lives is a youth engagement programme that aims to prevent violence and knife carrying amongst young people.
 The NKBL programme is delivered at a local level by all 32 local authority areas across Scotland, and is supported by the National NKBL Delivery Team based at YouthLink Scotland.
 It provides resources, support and training to partners, including Police Scotland and youth workers, to work with young people in an empowering way to deliver violence prevention messages.

 Police Scotland Youth Volunteers

-The Police Scotland Youth Volunteers Programme provides young people aged 13 to 18 with the opportunity to gain confidence and develop leadership skills, by working with the police and volunteering in their local community.
+Police Scotland Youth Volunteers is a programme that provides young people aged 13-18 from a mix of backgrounds with the opportunity to gain confidence and develop leadership skills by volunteering with Police Scotland and volunteering in their local community.

 - youth justice